 Some have claimed this park to be one of the three best locations in all of Japan to view cherry blossoms.

-Located in on a hill in Ina City, there are about 1500 cherry trees that have grown across the park, assumedly planted in 1875 when the park was first made public.
+Located on a hill in Ina City, there are about 1,500 cherry trees that have grown across the park, all of which were assumed to have been planted in 1875 when the park was first made public.

 And although the original castle is mostly gone, there are still plenty of things to see that will make the trip worthwhile.

 At the southern end of the park is the Shinsu Takato Art Museum, which hosts temporary exhibitions.
-Admission fee is 550 yen during the cherry blossom season, but it is free admission during any other time of year.
+The admission fee is JPY550 during the cherry blossom season, but admission is free during any other time of year.